Juan Villafuerte

 Villafuerte was born on July 19, 1945, in Guayaquil, Ecuador to Manuel Villafuerte and Rosa Estrada.
 Juan was the youngest of four brothers, Manuel, and two sisters, Nila and Vilma.
 Nila was 13 when Juan was born.
-Nila later went on to marry Félix Arauz.
+Nila later went on to marry Félix Aráuz.

-In 1960, Villafuerte attended the School of Beautiful Arts in Guayaquil and was mentored by Theo Constanté, Hans Michelson and Caesar Andrade Faini.
+In 1960, Villafuerte attended the School of Fine Arts in Guayaquil and was mentored by Theo Constanté, Hans Michelson and Caesar Andrade Faini.
 In 1964, Villafuerte and Hernan Zuniga moved to the factory of Juan Manuel Guano to work and live the Boehemian life of an artist.
 Villafuerte left the school in 1966 and began drawing from nature.
 Although Villafuerte did not follow in their footsteps he was greatly inspired by Gilberto Almeida and Enrique Tábara's Pre-Columbian inspired paintings.
 After graduation, Villafuerte participated in numerous Collective Exhibitions at the House of Culture, Nucleus of the Guayas, and the Museum of Colonial Art.

 Villafuerte's first solo exhibit in Guayaquil was held at the North American Ecuadorian Center.
 The exhibit catalogue and invitations contained extremely enthusiastic commentaries of Villafuerte's work by such writers as, Bolivar Moyano and Diego Oguendo, among other pens.
 In the newspaper, the art critic, Manuel Esteban Mejía, spoke of Villafuerte's work at the exhibit saying, "It is not complacent, or made to please, but to trouble.
 It outlines deformities".
 Other articles spoke of the works as being at the core of the humanist philosophy.
 In 1967, Villafuerte presented an exhibit called Personal Muestra at the Galleria Arte de Quito that consisted of his first series of Vietnam images.
 The Vietnam Series lasted until 1973 when the war ended.
 In his Vietnam Series, Villafuerte would finish a drawing and rip it up into pieces and fix them to fine cardboard, then he would continue drawing and add in various newspaper and magazine clippings of the war.
 In 1968, Villafuerte exhibited with the group, VAN, at The Museum of Colonial Art in Quito.
 VAN was a group of modern Informalist artists that primarily consisted of Enrique Tábara, Aníbal Villacís, Estuardo Maldonado, Luis Molinari and Gilberto Almeida, who were in a constant search for a new modern aesthetic derived from Pre-Columbian art.